The Low-mass Dwarf Host Galaxy of Nonrepeating FRB 20230708A: Discussion

-Other pulse observables suggest that \ourfrb\ originated in an environment different to that of active repeating FRBs such as FRB~20121102A.
-The burst has a small rotation measure \cite[RM$=6.90\pm0.04$\,rad\,m$^{-2}$,][]{Dial2025} and shows no evidence for frequency-dependent depolarization \cite[][]{2025arXiv250319749U}.
-This is in contrast to the large rotation-measure magnitudes \cite[][]{2018Natur.553..182M} and stronger spectral depolarization observed in repeating sources \cite[][]{2022Sci...375.1266F}.
+Other pulse observables suggest that \ourfrb\ originated in an environment different from that of active repeating FRBs such as FRB~20121102A.
+The burst has a small rotation measure \cite[RM $=6.90\pm0.04$\,rad\,m$^{-2}$,][]{Dial2025} and shows no evidence for frequency-dependent depolarization \cite[][]{2025arXiv250319749U}.
+This is in contrast to the large rotation measure magnitudes observed in repeating sources: for example, FRB~20121102A has a rotation measure of $\mathcal{O}(10^5)$ \citep[][]{2018Natur.553..182M}.
+Repeating sources also tend to display stronger spectral depolarization \cite[][]{2022Sci...375.1266F}.
 Together, these suggest that the burst originated in a far less magnetoionically active environment than those of FRB~20121102A and \fastfrb.
 However, this burst does have a relatively high circular polarization fraction when compared with other non-repeating FRBs ($0.39 \pm 0.01$; \citealt{Scott2025}).
+Our limit on the presence of a PRS is a factor of $50$ lower than the observed PRS luminosity for repeating FRBs 20121102A and 20190520B \cite[][]{clw+17,Niu22}; this also points to a less magnetoionically active environment.
+Overall, none of the discussed radio properties of \ourfrb\ (scattering, local DM contribution, rotation measure (RM), and coincident continuum radio source) require the presence of a dense, turbulent, and/or highly magnetized ionized circumburst region like those inferred for FRB~20121102A and FRB~20190520B.